franciscoserrao/SMART/Manuals/InstallationManual.md

 # Installation Manual

-This installation guide constains instructions related to the installation REMAHT divided into two different parts: **Kadabra Tool** (Static Analysis component) and the **REMAHT Tool** (Dynamic Analysis component).
+This installation guide constains instructions related to the installation SEMANTIC divided into two different parts: **Kadabra Tool** (Static Analysis component) and the **SEMANTIC Tool** (Dynamic Analysis component).
 Before installing any of the two, one must ensure that some prerequisites are followed.

 In the first stage, the following software must be installed: